(This article was originally published in Nova Religio: The Journal of Alternative and Emergent Religions, Vol. 4, No. 1

-Boyle is particularly indebted to the following: Ken Wooden, The Children of Jonestown (New York: McGraw-Hill, 1981); Jeannie Mills, Six Years with God: Life Inside Rev. Jim Jones’s Peoples Temple (New York: A&W Publishers, 1979); and Charles Krause with Laurence M. Stern and Richard Harwood, Guyana Massacre: The Eyewitness Account (New York: Hawthorne, 1978).
+Boyle is particularly indebted to the following: Ken Wooden, The Children of Jonestown (New York: McGraw-Hill, 1981); Jeannie Mills, Six Years with God: Life Inside Reverend Jim Jones’s Peoples Temple (New York: A&W Publishers, 1979); and Charles Krause with Laurence M. Stern and Richard Harwood, Guyana Massacre: The Eyewitness Account (New York: Hawthorne, 1978).

 Robert Endleman, Jonestown and the Manson Family: Race, Sexuality and Collective Madness (New York: Psyche Press, 1993).
 The reference connecting Charles Manson and Jim Jones appeared in The Washington Star newspaper.
-Rebecca Moore, A Sympathetic History of Jonestown: The Moore Family Involvement in Peoples Temple (Lewiston NY: Edwin Mellen Press, 1985), 9.

-George Klineman, Sherman Butler, and David Conn, The Cult That Died: The Tragedy of Jim Jones and the People’s Temple (New York: Putnam’s, 1980); James Reston, Jr., Our Father Who Art in Hell: The Life and Death of Jim Jones (New York: Times Books, 1981).

-New entry | Boyle is particularly indebted to the following: Ken Wooden, The Children of Jonestown (New York: McGraw-Hill, 1981); Jeannie Mills, Six Years with God: Life Inside Rev. Jim Jones’s Peoples Temple (New York: A&W Publishers, 1979); and Charles Krause with Laurence M. Stern and Richard Harwood, Guyana Massacre: The Eyewitness Account (New York: Hawthorne, 1978).

-Robert Endleman, Jonestown and the Manson Family: Race, Sexuality and Collective Madness (New York: Psyche Press, 1993).
-The reference connecting Charles Manson and Jim Jones appeared in The Washington Star newspaper.
-Rebecca Moore, A Sympathetic History of Jonestown: The Moore Family Involvement in Peoples Temple (Lewiston NY: Edwin Mellen Press, 1985), 9.
+Rebecca Moore, A Sympathetic History of Jonestown: The Moore Family Involvement in the Peoples Temple (Lewiston NY: Edwin Mellen Press, 1985), 9.

 George Klineman, Sherman Butler, and David Conn, The Cult That Died: The Tragedy of Jim Jones and the People’s Temple (New York: Putnam’s, 1980); James Reston, Jr., Our Father Who Art in Hell: The Life and Death of Jim Jones (New York: Times Books, 1981).